spookyQubit/SelfDrivingCar/README.md

 # SelfDrivingCar

-This project focuses on making a remote control toy car to drive on it's own without manual intervention.
+This project focuses on using machine learning to make a remote control toy car to drive on it's own without manual intervention.

 ### Basic desing of the project